MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-linux-logfiles.md

     </filter>

 #### Operations Manager converter: filter_scom_converter
 Sends an event to Operations Manager for all records it receives.
-Sends the specified event id and description as part of the event.
+Sends the specified event ID and description as part of the event.

     <filter tag>
         type filter_scom_converter